Savoy: Geography

 In modern France, Savoy is part of the Auvergne-Rhône-Alpes region.
 Following its annexation to France in 1860, the territory of Savoy was divided administratively into two separate departments, Savoie and Haute-Savoie.

-The traditional capital remains Chambéry (Ciamberì), on the rivers Leysse and Albane, hosting the castle of the House of Savoy and the Savoyard senate.
+The traditional capital remains Chambéry (in Italian, Ciamberì, from Latin Camberia) on the rivers Leysse and Albane, hosting the castle of the House of Savoy and the Savoyard senate.
 The state included six districts: